 Running time: The Medusa mixed bill lasts approximately 2 hours 50 minutes, including two intervals.

-> The Live Cinema Season continues with Romeo & Juliet on Tuesday 11th June 2019.
+The Live Cinema Season continues with Romeo and Juliet on Tuesday 11 June 2019.